ffund/network-modeling-and-analysis/common-mistakes-simulation/SIMULATION.md

 **Lab report**: Are the simulation results consistent with what is predicted by the analytical model?

-**Lab report**: In your previous attempt to run this experiment, you saw a _systematic bias_ in the results - the simulation results tended to show a larger queue size than the predictions of the analytical model.
+**Lab report**: In your previous attempt to run this experiment, you saw a _systematic bias_ in the results - the simulation results tended to show a larger queue occupancy than the predictions of the analytical model.
 What was the reason for this systematic bias?
 Would you expect to see a systematic bias if the difference between analytical and simulation results was due to random variation?